MorganConrad/serviceworkers/README.md

 In the console, you will see the workers get registered, then log messages when they get called for a fetch.

+Different Service Workers _per folder_ is a reasonable idea: Blog vs. images. vs CSS, or security

-Because two different workers try to control the root directory, they swap back and forth.
-This is probably a bug in real code.
+Because two different workers (SW_01.js and SW_01_help.js) try to control the root directory, they swap back and forth.
+ - This is probably a bug in real code.
+ - In the Developer Console, note how they are waiting on each other...

-In all the other exercises, only a single service worker gets registered, at the root level.
+ - In all the other exercises, only a single service worker gets registered, at the root level.

 [Try It Yourself](http://morganconrad.github.io/serviceworkers/01_multipleSWs/www/index.html)